SEC pushes for trading of Agric produce, solid minerals in capital market - Businessday NG

-Mary Etuk, Acting Director-General of SEC, said that the capital market has the capacity to unlock better access to credit and finance for the agricultural sector through innovative financing structures and products.
+Mary Utuk, Acting Director General, SEC said that capital market has the capacity to unlock better access to credit and finance for the agriculture sector through innovative financing structures and products.

-As part of such efforts, SEC would be hosting an International Conference on the Nigerian Commodities Market 2020 with the theme “Commodities Trading Ecosystem: Key to diversifying the Nigerian Economy,” Etuk announced.
+As part of such efforts, SEC would be hosting an International Conference on the Nigerian Commodities Market 2020 with the theme “Commodities Trading Ecosystem: Key to diversifying the Nigerian Economy.”

-Speaking at a press briefing ahead of the event in Abuja on Wednesday, Etuk stressed that agriculture remains an important part of the government’s economic diversification agenda as it holds the potential of delivering on the country’s food security needs, provide jobs and increasing the nation’s foreign exchange earnings.
+Speaking at the press briefing ahead of the event in Abuja on Wednesday, Etuk stressed that Agriculture remains an important part of the government economic diversification agenda as it holds the potential of delivering on the country’s food security needs, provide jobs and increase the nation’s foreign exchange earnings.

-“Despite the potential of the agriculture sector to deliver on important economic metrics, credit to the sector has remained less than 5 percent of bank lending for the past 10 years severely hampering its development,” she said.
+She said “Despite the potential of the agriculture sector to deliver on important economic metrics, credit to the sector has remained less than 5 percent of bank lending for the past 10 years severely hampering its development”.

-“This is also true for Nigeria’s abundant minerals, especially the solid ones.
-Many of these minerals are presently dug up on a subsistence basis and sold in markets around the world in a disorderly fashion.”
+“This is also true for Nigeria’s abundant minerals, especially the solid ones, many of these minerals are presently dug up on a subsistence basis and sold in markets around the world in disorderly fashion”.

 Speaking further, the DG stressed on the need to develop a structured market for local commodities while providing the required infrastructure for the international market to be exposed to Nigerian commodities.